top of page

 Design Tech Problem of the Day Challenge

-The Design Tech Problems of the Day Challenge (d.PotD), for middle school students in the week before DTMT.
+The Design Tech Problems of the Day Challenge (d.PotD) is an online math competition for middle school students, serving as the lead up to DTMT.
 Over five days, students receive three problems each day, including one proof-based question, and have one hour to solve them.
 Spanning multiple subjects, including algebra, geometry, number theory, and combinatorics, the problems are designed to challenge students' reasoning skills and expose them to a broad range of mathematical ideas.
-It will also feature an online forum for students to discuss their solutions after the day ends and connect with like-minded peers.
-This serves as a lead-up to our main competition, the Design Tech Math Tournament, and promotes creative problem-solving and proof-based mathematical communication skills.
+This competition promotes creative problem-solving and proof-based mathematical communication skills.

 5 Days